joshilagan/REACT-JSXComponentsPart1/README.md

-# REACT JSX, Component, Props - Part 1
+# REACT - JSX, Component, Props - Part 1

 This project was created using React.js

-## Available Scripts
+## Description

 In the project:
 A simple card set was created using Component Called Jobs